pzyskytree/LearningNote/Linux/linux.md

     ```
     ***Soft Link***
     * Like a short cuts to files or diretories.
 Same content different name.
-    * Can link to directory and acroos file system
+    * Can link to directory and across file system
     * Useless once remove the file.
     ```c
     ln -s file1 file2//Soft link